Social Resources & Homelessness Action Plan

-- The Alameda County Social Services Agency website offers a one-stop-shop for families and single adults who are homeless or at-risk of becoming homeless in the county.
+- The Alameda County Social Services Agency website offers a one-stop-shop for families and single adults who are unsheltered or at-risk of becoming unsheltered in the county.
 The Agency contracts with local county homeless shelter providers and helps people in need of financial assistance.

 - Those who are having a housing crisis or in need of other support in Alameda or Contra Costa counties can dial 2-1-1, which is a toll free phone number that provides free and confidential information and referrals on housing, health and social services.

-- The county’s Housing & Community Development Department offers Rapid Re-Housing programs, move-in assistance, short-term rental subsidies and connections to support services to quickly transition homeless households to a permanent solution.
+- The county’s Housing & Community Development Department offers Rapid Re-Housing programs, move-in assistance, short-term rental subsidies and connections to support services to quickly transition unsheltered households to a permanent solution.

 Contra Costa County:

-- Contra Costa Health Services provides four homeless care centers in the county.
-They offer a range of services including, showers, food, laundry, benefits enrollment, health care, mental health, substance abuse and housing search assistance.
-The locations are:
+- CARE: The following CARE Centers offer a range of services including, showers, food, laundry, benefits enrollment, health care, mental health, substance abuse and housing search assistance.

-Specializing in Families and Seniors: Monument Crisis Center 1990 Market Street Walk in hours M-Th, 9 am-Noon & Tuesday, 5 pm-7 pm
+- (Monument Crisis Center) 1990 Market Street Walk in hours M-Th, 9 am-Noon & Tuesday, 5 pm-7 pm (Specializing in Families and Seniors)

 City and County of San Francisco: